 If your activity requires a large open space, you should consider Warner Park.
 Access to the park is limited to walk-in traffic through the main gate and the disc golf parking lot off Shuss Road.
 In certain circumstances, special arrangements are made for larger groups through the Manhattan Parks and Recreation Department.

-Manhattan Parks and Recreation is working in collaboration with the LAR-320 Studio from the Landscape Architecture Department at Kansas State University.
-The LAR-320 Studio will develop multiple conceptual design alternatives for City staff to consider during the process of updating the Warner Park Master Plan.
-The purpose of the focus group was to share community member's perspectives on the park.
-To learn more about this project please visit the Warner Park Master Plan page.
+Manhattan Parks and Recreation Staff collaborated with the LAR-320 Studio from the Landscape Architecture Department at Kansas State University.
+The LAR-320 Studio developed multiple conceptual design alternatives for City staff to consider during the process of updating the Warner Memorial Park Master Plan.
+To learn more about this project please visit the Warner Memorial Park Master Plan page.